kaminiwalunj/AI-102-AIEngineer/Instructions/19-face-service.md

 7. View the **detected_faces.jpg** file that is generated in the same folder as your code file to see the annotated faces.

 ## More information

+There are several additional features available within the **Face** service, but following the [Responsible AI Standard](https://aka.ms/aah91ff) those are restricted behind a Limited Access policy.
+These features include identifying, verifying, and creating facial recognition models.
+To learn more and apply for access, see the [Limited Access for Cognitive Services](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-limited-access).

 For more information about using the **Computer Vision** service for face detection, see the [Computer Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-detecting-faces).